From core to envelope: revealing the deep dynamics of stars with two convective zones: Introduction

-Indeed, F-type main-sequence stars with effective temperature below 6500~K exhibit stochastically excited acoustic modes of oscillation \citep[$p$ modes, e.g.][]{Belkacem2008,Chaplin2011,Mathur2014,Lund2017} and are therefore still considered solar-like from this point of view.
-They are of paramount importance for our comprehension of stellar object below 1.5~$\rm M_\odot$, as a significant part of the upcoming Planetary Transit and Oscillation of Stars mission \citep[PLATO,][]{Rauer2025} core sample will be constituted with such main-sequence F-type solar-like pulsators \citep{Montalto2021,Goupil2024}.
-Although $p$-mode asteroseismology allows putting some constraints on the extent of their convective core, this requires the implementation of model-dependent fitting of observational frequencies on a stellar evolutionary track \citep[e.g.][]{Deheuvels2016}, or the application of complex inversion techniques \citep[e.g.][]{Betrisey2022}.
+F-type main-sequence stars with an effective temperature below 6500~K exhibit stochastically excited acoustic modes of oscillation \citep[$p$ modes, e.g.][]{Belkacem2008,Chaplin2011,Mathur2014,Lund2017} and are therefore still considered solar-like from this point of view.
+They are of paramount importance for our understanding of stellar objects below 1.5~$\rm M_\odot$, since a significant part of the upcoming Planetary Transit and Oscillation of Stars mission \citep[PLATO,][]{Rauer2025} core sample will be made up of such main-sequence F-type solar-like pulsators \citep{Montalto2021,Goupil2024}.
+Although $p$-mode asteroseismology enables us to put some constraints on the extent of the convective core of F-type stars, this requires the implementation of model-dependent fitting of observational frequencies on a stellar evolutionary track \citep[e.g.][]{Deheuvels2016}, or the application of complex inversion techniques \citep[e.g.][]{Betrisey2022}.
 Moreover, $p$ modes alone are unable to provide constraints on the rotational dynamics of the deep radiative layers \citep[e.g.][]{Thompson1996Sci,Thompson2003,Garcia2007,Benomar2015}.
 On the contrary, the core extent is directly encoded in the $g$-mode asymptotic period spacing \citep{Tassoul1980}, and $g$ modes are extremely sensitive to the rotation of such regions \citep{Deheuvels2012,Li2020}.
-The main issue for the application of $g$-mode asteroseismology on main-sequence solar-type stars stems from the fact that, unlike $\gamma$~Dor stars which exhibit $g$ modes with large amplitudes due to the existence of non-adiabatic destabilising mechanisms \citep[e.g.][]{Dupret2005}, $g$ modes in solar-type stars are stable and can only be excited by the stochastic energy input from turbulent convective motions \citep[e.g.][]{Kumar1996,Lecoanet2013,Pincon2016,Augustson2020}.
-Previous 2D and 3D hydrodynamical simulation in polar and spherical configurations demonstrated that IGWs are excited more efficiently in F-type stars \citep{Breton2022simuFstars} than in the Sun \citep[e.g.][]{Rogers2005,Brun2011,Alvan2014,Alvan2015}.
+The main issue for the application of $g$-mode asteroseismology on main-sequence solar-type stars stems from the fact that, unlike $\gamma$~Dor stars that exhibit $g$ modes with large amplitudes due to the existence of non-adiabatic destabilising mechanisms \citep[e.g.][]{Dupret2005}, $g$ modes in solar-type stars are stable and can only be excited by the stochastic energy input from turbulent convective motions \citep[e.g.][]{Kumar1996,Lecoanet2013,Pincon2016,Augustson2020}.
+Previous 2D and 3D hydrodynamical simulations in polar and spherical configurations demonstrated that IGWs are more efficiently excited in F-type stars \citep{Breton2022simuFstars} than in the Sun \citep[e.g.][]{Rogers2005,Brun2011,Alvan2014,Alvan2015}.